northern/abrash-black-book/src/chapter-a.md

 this way is much like page flipping-based animation; while you’re displaying one color page, you alter another one, then display the other one when it’s ready to go.
 The advantage of this over simply changing the palette is that the user will see only the finished color configuration, not an intermediate state.
-This approach effec- tively expands the number of available color pages from 16 to more than 4 million (16 colors per set times 256K choices for each color; that is, every combination of 16 colors possible on the VGA).
+This approach effectively expands the number of available color pages from 16 to more than 4 million (16 colors per set times 256K choices for each color; that is, every combination of 16 colors possible on the VGA).